 Stian graduated in 2006 with an MSc in Computer Science from the Norwegian University of Science and Technology (NTNU) and in 2023 submitted his PhD thesis at the Informatics Institute of the University of Amsterdam.

 He has more than two decades of experience as an IT professional, including 16 years as a software developer working across academia and industry.
-He joined the eScience Lab in 2005 (then called the myGrid team), where he became the Technical Lead Developer of the open-source scientific workflow management system Taverna, which he helped transition to the Apache Software Foundation incubator.
+He joined the eScience Lab in 2005 (then called the myGrid team), where he became the Technical Lead Developer of the open-source scientific workflow management system Taverna.
 As part of the EU FP7-funded Wf4Ever project, Stian contributed to the W3C PROV specifications for capturing provenance and co-developed the Research Object model and ontologies.
 More recently Stian has continued this passion for reproducibility, structured metadata and open scholarship with engagement in several projects related to FAIR, computational workflows, and RO-Crate.
 In 2023, Stian became a Research Fellow and later a Senior Lecturer at the Department of Computer Science.

 Stian is co-leading and contributing to eScience Lab’s participation in several European-wide research projects:

 - EVERSE – European Virtual Institute for Research Software Excellence.
 Starting March 2024.
 Includes support for RO-Crate in the Workflow Execution Service (WfExS), continuing work started in EOSC-Life, BY-COVID and TRE-FX.